fdcl-gwu/uav_simulator/README.md

 1. Everytime you change the simulation environment, you have to kill the program, `catkin_make` and re-run it.
 1. If you do not make any changes to the simulation environment, you only need to kill the Python program.
 1. The UAV will re-spawn at the position and orientation defined in `reset_uav()` in `rover.py` when you run the Python code.

+## Control Guide
+* Simply click on the buttons on the GUI to control the UAV.
+* You can easily switch between each trajectory mode simply clicking on the radio buttons.
+* Stay mode simply commands the UAV to stay at the current position.
+* When take-off, stay, and circle trajectories end, the UAV switched to the "manual" mode.
+* When the UAV is in manual, you can use following keys (these are not case sensitive):
+  * `WASD`: to move in horizontal plane
+  * `P`: increase altitiude
+  * `L`: decrease altitude
+  * `Q`: yaw rotation in anti-clockwise direction
+  * `E`: yaw rotation in clockwise direction
+* At any point of the flight, you can use following keys (these are not case sensitive):
+  * `M`: kill motors
+  * `0-5`: set the flight mode without clicking on the GUI
+* Please not that the GUI must be in focus for any of the above keys to work.
+* If you want to change the above keyboard shortcuts, you can do so by editing `on_key_press` function in `gui.py`.